jorisvandenbossche/course-python-data/notebooks/visualization_02_seaborn.md

 - Filter the data on the road user types "Bicycle", "Passenger car", "Pedestrian" and "Motorbike".
 Call the new variable `compare_dead_30`.
 - Count for each combination of year and road_user_type the total victims and the total deaths within 30 days victims.
 - Calculate the percentage deaths within 30 days (add a new column "dead_prop").
-- Use a horizontal bar chart to plot the results with the "road_user_type"s on the y-axis and a separate color for each year.
+- Use a horizontal bar chart to plot the results with the "road_user_type" on the y-axis and a separate color for each year.

 <details><summary>Hints</summary>

-- By defining `datetime` as the index, slicing time series can be done using strings to filter data on the years 2019 and 2020.
+- By setting `datetime` as the index, slicing time series can be done using strings to filter data on the years 2019 and 2020.
-- Use `isin()` to filter road_user_type categories used in the exercise.
+- Use `isin()` to filter "road_user_type" categories used in the exercise.
 - Count _for each_...
-Indee, use `groupby` with 2 inputs, "road_user_type" and the year of `datetime`.
+Indeed, use `groupby` with 2 inputs, "road_user_type" and the year of `datetime`.
-- Deriving the year from the datetime: When an index, use `compare_dead_30.index.year`, otherwise `compare_dead_30.dt.year`.
+- Deriving the year from the datetime: When having an index, use `compare_dead_30.index.year`, otherwise `compare_dead_30["datetime"].dt.year`.
-- Dividing columns works element wise in Pandas.
+- Dividing columns works element-wise in Pandas.
 - A horizontal bar chart in seaborn is a matter of defining `x` and `y` inputs correctly.

 </details>